 Satisfy your mid-afternoon or late-night munchies with these classic Girl Scout cookies.
 These shortbread biscuits with a hint of vanilla flavoring are made with easy steps.
 Have a bite of your own shortbread cookies in just a few minutes!

-In a separate bowl, whisk together the all-purpose flour, sugar, and salt.
-Then, gradually add this to the butter mixture.
+In a bowl, sift together the all-purpose flour and salt.
+Set aside.

 Roll the dough on a lightly-floured surface and then, divide into 2 pieces and shape into square or round logs, about 1 ½ inches thick.

-Wrap them each dough in plastic wrap and chill for at least an hour.
+Wrap each dough in plastic wrap and chill for at least 1 hour.

 When ready to bake, remove the dough from the refrigerator 15 minutes prior to slicing.